 Inner Line Permits and Trekking Permits

-If you are planning a trek in Sikkim, then you will need proceed through an accredited trekking agency registered in Sikkim.
+If you are planning a trek in Sikkim, then you will need to proceed through an accredited trekking agency registered in Sikkim.
 We will take care of the permit for you to trek in Sikkim.
 Trekking permit will be issued for a group of two persons and more.

 Environmental and Cultural Sensitivity: